Open-Source Java on Linux

 http://savannah.nongnu.org/projects/fuji/

-Fuji is intended to eventually be an OJI for Mozilla, based on the GNU JRE, libgcj.
-At this date (2005-10-06), it's still in planning stages.
+Fuji was intended to eventually be an OJI for Mozilla, based on the GNU JRE, libgcj.
+The project was apparently discontinued in 2006.

-Sun's JRE/JVM/JDK stuff has always been proprietary -- and therefore so has Blackdown's (http://www.blackdown.org/java-linux.html), being a port of Sun's code to Linux.
+Sun's JRE/JVM/JDK stuff has always been proprietary -- and therefore so was Blackdown's (was at http://www.blackdown.org/java-linux.html until around 2007, but has apparently dissolved), being a port of Sun's code to Linux.
 Sun's Java has been a moving target for open-source coders, such that most of their offerings lag Sun's in version support.

 (This document makes only sporadic efforts to catalogue the many proprietary Java tools.)